spulec/uncurl/README.md

 Uncurl is a library that allows you to convert curl requests into python code that uses [Requests](github.com/kennethreitz/requests).
 Since the Chrome network inspector has a nifty "Copy as cURL", this tool is useful for recreating browser requests in python.

+When you don't pass any arguments to uncurl, it will use whatever is in your clipboard as the curl command.

 ## Example